dror27/dk-shack/vol1/songs/en/Make A Bet.md

 Before it gets too late\
 Your time is up, don’t hesitate\
 \
-You future hasn’t happened yet\
+Your future hasn’t happened yet\
 So stop the searching and create\
 Make some love and meditate\
 Roll your own dice, make a bet\